Central Hotel fire: The blaze

 Just after midnight on Friday 8 August 1980, a call was made to the emergency services after a fire had been discovered in a small corridor to the back of the main bar, and going towards the main staircase used by the hotel's guests.
 The fire broke out at the height of the summer season, with sixty guests, mainly couples and families, booked in on the night, while a function was also taking place in the main dance hall of the hotel.

 Initially, the town's own fire brigade was dispatched, and was to be aided by other units from across the northwest including Ballyshannon, Donegal Town, Killybegs, Letterkenny and Manorhamilton.
 As panic spread throughout the town, many locals and holiday makers rushed to the hotel in an effort to rescue some of those who had been trapped inside, with people jumping from the upper floors of the building into blankets held by those below.

 The fire spread rapidly and burned so intensely that cars parked on the street outside burst into flames.
 Ambulances were sent from Ballyshannon and Sligo to bring the many injured to hospital, while the fire brigade fought the blaze throughout the night.
 The fire brigade and Garda forensic experts launched an investigation into the blaze, as the remains of the hotel smouldered for several days afterwards.

 Victims

-The fire had killed five adults and five children, including the entire Brennan family of four from Naas, County Kildare, while the body of an 18-month-old Belfast baby, Nicola Lamont, was never found in the rubble.
-The other victims were a woman from Leitrim, a woman from Donegal, and an adult and two children from Dublin.
+The names of those who died in the fire were two members of the housekeeping staff, Mary Gallagher and Sadie Dowdican, and 8 hotel guests, Charles Lazenby, Nicola Lamont, Adrienne and Jimmy Kinsella, and John, Anne, Deirdre and James Brennan.